chenosaurus/oak-examples/depth-measurement/3d-measurement/box-measurement/README.md

 ![demo](https://github.com/luxonis/oak-examples/blob/master/gen2-multiple-devices/box-measurement/img/demo.gif)

+> **⚠️ Known issue:** Due to current CuboidFitter algorithm limitations, measurements may occasionally jump or skip between frames.
+Active stereo is crucial for stable results, and you may see some instability, especially on RVC2 devices.

 ## Usage

 Running this example requires a **Luxonis device** connected to your computer.
 Refer to the [documentation](https://docs.luxonis.com/software-v3/) to setup your device if you haven't done it already.